kimoppalfens/kimoppalfens.github.io/_posts/osccservices/_posts/2001-06-03-Stay Current.md

 categories:
   - osccservices
 category: osccservices
 excerpt: "The rapid release cadence of Windows 10 & SCCM makes 'staying current' a mandatory task to keep the environment secure.
 OSCC offers an industry best practice based offer to assist with the technical and non-technical challenges of this task.
-Learn how to increase your efficiency in this process. <a href="http://www.oscc.be/osccservices/">More details.</a>"
+Learn how to increase your efficiency in this process."
 tags:
   - SCCM
   - Windows 10